-We have been carrying out both field and laboratory studies on several of the most important helminthic diseases, including schistosomiasis, filariasis and intestinal helminthiasis and on important but neglected protozoan diseases such as amebiasis, leishmaniasis and trypanosomiasis.
+We have been carrying out both field and laboratory studies on several of the most important helminthic diseases, including schistosomiasis, filariasis and intestinal helminthiasis and on important but neglected protozoan diseases such as amoebiasis, leishmaniasis and trypanosomiasis.

-1. Schistosomiasis and Filariasis
+1. Schistosomiasis, Filariasis and STHs

-We have been researching parasitic diseases in Mbita and Kwale, Kenya, in cooperation with Kenya Medical Research Institute (KEMRI).
+We have been researching parasitic diseases in Mbita Kenya, in cooperation with Kenya Medical Research Institute (KEMRI).
 In the laboratory, we maintain Schistosoma mansoni and intermediate snails and are trying to elucidate immune responses as well as to develop ideal diagnostic methods through the study on the unique molecules belonging to Schistosoma spp.
+In 2017, we have just started "DeWorm3" project in Japan which is supported by the Bill & Melinda Gates Foundation as a collaboration with the Natural History Museum, London.